Singapore

 Besides, Chinatown is the place for street food lovers.
 And... that is exactly what we are!
 Be sure to visit the stalls on the Chinatown Night market or Maxwell Food Centre and order a plate of chicken rice or our favourite dumplings.

-8. Eating like a local at hawker centres
+8. Eat like a local at hawker centres

 Our favourite hawker centres: